rhasspy/wyoming/README.md

 <payload_length bytes (optional)>
 ```

-Used in [Rhasspy](https://github.com/rhasspy/rhasspy3/) and the [Year of Voice](https://www.home-assistant.io/blog/2022/12/20/year-of-voice/)
+Used in [Rhasspy](https://github.com/rhasspy/rhasspy3/) and the [Home Assistant](https://www.home-assistant.io/integrations/wyoming) for communication with voice services.

 ## Format